ag-computational-bio/bakrep-cli/README.md

-# BakRep data upload tool
+# BakRep data download tool

 This command line tool downloads bakrep datasets to your computer.